gyorilab/emmaa/emmaa/db/README.md

 number of paths in test results (across test corpora for a given model) that include this statement.
-It might be worth considering separating the path counts into a separate table since they are populated in a separate process and it could be more efficient to up
+It might be worth considering separating the path counts into a separate table since they are populated in a separate process and it could be more efficient to update them in separate tables.
 The reason for keeping them in the same table is that it is easier to sort the statements by path counts (this is used in all statements page on EMMAA website).